fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/filter-chart-data-using-fusioncharts-net.md

 1/29/2011 | United States | 3.928
 1/31/2011 | Australia | 838.593

-Using the above tabular data, the chart looks like as shown below:
+Using the above tabular data, you can build a chart that looks like the one shown below:

 {% embed_chart fusioncharts-net-visualization-apply-filter-example-1.js %}

 ## Apply Filter Operations

 Now, let's apply filter operation to the DataModel which consists of the data shown above.
-In the above tabular data, the **Order Date** column consists of date/time values and the **Country** column has three countries.
+In the above tabular data, the **Order Date** column consists of date/time values and the **Country** column has names of three countries.
 To filter the data for **United States** from **1/11/2011** to **1/25/2011**, run the following query:

 ```
 DataModel andOperator = model.Where("Order Date is between 1/11/2011 to 1/25/2011 and Country = United States");